ciscoheat/superforms-web/src/routes/concepts/files/+page.md

 ## Examples

-The examples show how to add file validation even on the client, with an `on:input` handler.
+The recommended way to bind the file input to the form data is through a `fileProxy` or `filesProxy`, but you can also do it with an `on:input` handler.
+Here are examples for both, which also shows how to have file validation even on the client.

 ### Single file input